n-grace-henry/MS-Thesis/progress_logs/may_progress_log.md

 Megan said the the 5 standard peaks that have been consistenly showing up in the data are the leucine groups, plus phenylalanine and valine.
 I will keep using these 5, but I will remix phenylalanine with the new powders.

+## 2023-05-30
+Starting my next set of test standards with the solutions mixed from the new powders.

+I am doing a total of 8 standards, each has only one amino acid.

+Isoleucine has 20 uL

+Valine has 20 uL

+Alanine has 20 uL

+Norleucine has 20 uL

+Glutamic acid has both a 20 uL and a 40 uL

+Phenylalanine has both a 20 uL and a 40 uL

+Starting isopropanol esterfication, this evaporation happens on heat so I cannot leave it overnight.